Logo Icon

 Check Detailed Guide: UGC NET Law Eligibility 2024 Guide

-Overview of the Motor Vehicles Act
+Overview of the Motor Vehicle Act 1988

 The Motor Vehicles Act lays down essential rules for drivers and vehicle owners in India.
 Key provisions include: